 Ketamine is delivered through an IV drip or pump, which is the fastest way for it to reach the brain.
 Most antidepressants work by shifting the balance of brain chemicals.
 Ketamine works differently.
 It changes the way brain cells communicate with one another.
 It blocks NMDA receptors in the brain, which are believed to play a role in depression.
 While the drug only stays in the body for a short time, research is finding that it can have long-lasting effects on depression.
 Patients will still need multiple treatments, administered over months or even years, to see long-term improvements.
 Most doctors are still recommending therapy for patients along with the drug.

 It’s important to know that ketamine isn’t an FDA approved treatment for depression and there haven’t been any long-term studies on the effects it can have.

 Repeated ketamine use, especially illicit use, has been linked to memory and thinking issues.
-This is usually when it’s taken as a street drug, and not related to when it is administered for depression.
+This is usually when it’s taken as a street drug in high doses, and not related to when it is administered for depression.
 Because it is a popular street drug, doctors do have some concern it could lead to drug addiction and abuse.
 As long as it is monitors and distributed by a medical professional, the risks are minimal.

 Always get ketamine treatment through a professional, and never buy it as a street drug as it may not be what they are claiming.
-Contact us to discuss if ketamine for drug resistant depression treatment is right for you.
+It is important to receive a formal evaluation for a psychiatrist before considering ketamine therapy, especially one experienced with both mood disorders and substance abuse.
+Contact us to discuss if ketamine for depression treatment is right for you.